markizano/ytffmpeg/doc/configuration.md

 - Type: dict
 - Default: `{}`
 - Description: Contains the `client_id` and `client_secret` used to communicate with YouTube.
+  @FutureFeature as of 1.0.0

 ## .ytffmpeg.tiktok
 - Type: dict
 - Default: `{}`
 - Description: Contains the `client_id` and `client_secret` used to communicate with TikTok.
+  @FutureFeature as of 1.0.0

 *@TODO*: Support for Reels?